dsa-ntc/uncommittednj.org/faq.md

 must choose the lesser of two evils, especially without any accountability or pressure to do what is morally right.

+## Do you think this will make a difference in a deep blue state like N.J.?

+Governor Murphy only won his race by about 84,000 votes which is only about 2.5 percent.
+Which means there are enough registered democrats fed up with the way things are that they will gladly vote for a good cause like ours.

+## What about the marginalized people(muslim, black, hispanic) who will be vulnerable if Trump is office?

+Other marginalized people in this country have been experiencing unimaginable levels of violence and oppression whether there is a democrat or a republican in office.
+This is our chance to build power together and fight back against oppression no matter who is in the white house.
 ## Is this like what happened in Michigan?

 Absolutely!
 [Listen to Michigan](https://www.listentomichigan.com) is what